tomrausch/kubernetes_public/doc/Prepare A Linux System To Install Software.md

-# Prepare The Linux System To Install Software
+# Prepare A Linux System To Install Software

 ## Install The OpenSSH Server